xRFM: Accurate, scalable, and interpretable feature learning models for tabular data

 \subsection{Leaf RFM}

-Here, we describe the changes we made to the original kernel RFM algorithm from~\cite{rfm_science} to produce leaf RFMs.
+Here, we describe the changes we made to the original kernel RFM algorithm from~\citet{rfm_science} to produce leaf RFMs.
 The kernel RFM model was primarily built using kernels that were invariant to orthonormal transformations of data (those where $K(x, z) = K(Ux, Uz)$ for any orthogonal matrix $U$).
 Examples include the Gaussian kernel of the form $K(x, z) = \exp(-L \|x - z\|_2^2)$ or the Laplace kernel of the form $K(x, z) = \exp(-L \|x - z\|_2)$.
 Such invariance does not effectively leverage a special property of tabular data -- the fact that each coordinate can be independently meaningful.
 This property has been hypothesized as an explanation for the superior performance of tree-based models, which compose functions of individual coordinates, over traditional neural networks on tabular datasets \citep{grinsztajn2022}.
 To account for this special structure, we introduce the following modifications to kernel-RFM:

-\begin{enumerate} \item[(1)] We tune over a more general class of kernels $K_{p,q}(x, x') = \exp(-\|x - x'\|_q^p/L^p)$ that are positive definite for $0 < p \leq q \leq 2$ \cite[Theorems 1, 5]{schoenberg1942positive}.
-In particular, we use either $q=2$ (a generalized Laplace kernel) or $q=p$ (a product of 1D Laplace kernels). \item[(2)] We tune over using the full AGOP and just the diagonal of the AGOP.
-The latter is known to be a theoretically grounded approach for coordinate selection~\cite{zhu2025iterativelyreweightedkernelmachines}, and introduces an axis-aligned bias that has been observed to match the structure of tabular data \citep{grinsztajn2022}. \end{enumerate} In addition to the above changes, we also implemented optimizations to speed up computations for kernels with $q=1$ on categorical variables and an adaptive approach for tuning bandwidth separately for data on each leaf.
-Additional details regarding these changes and hyperparameter search spaces for leaf RFMs on TALENT and Meta-test~\cite{realmlp} are provided in Appendix~\ref{app: methods}.
+\begin{enumerate} \item[(1)] We tune over a more general class of kernels $K_{p,q}(x, x') = \exp(-\|x - x'\|_p^q/L^q)$ that are positive definite for $0 < q \leq p \leq 2$ \cite[Theorems 1, 5]{schoenberg1942positive}. \item[(2)] We tune over using the full AGOP and just the diagonal of the AGOP.
+The latter is known to be a theoretically grounded approach for coordinate selection~\citep{zhu2025iterativelyreweightedkernelmachines}, and introduces an axis-aligned bias that has been observed to match the structure of tabular data \citep{grinsztajn2022}. \end{enumerate}

+In addition to the above changes, we also implemented optimizations to speed up computations for categorical variables and an adaptive approach for tuning bandwidth separately for data on each leaf.
+Additional details regarding these changes and hyperparameter search spaces for leaf RFMs on TALENT, TabArena-Lite, and meta-test are provided in Appendix~\ref{app: methods}.